New male cadets, age 11-17, are admitted year-round.

 Our enrollment process begins with an interview between our Intake Coordinator and the parent/guardian to ensure that the prospective student is a candidate for our program.
 After the interview an introductory email will be sent to the parent that includes an application for admission and a supply list that details the items that must accompany a student into our program.
 The potential student must have a physical and required blood work completed by a physician before enrollment into our academy.
 Once all the admission requirements are met, an appointment may be made for enrollment.

-We will not enroll students who:
+We will not enroll boys who have:

-• Have demonstrated same-sex predatory behaviors
+• Demonstrated same-sex predatory behaviors

-• Have significant developmental delay
+• Significant developmental delay

-• Have a significant health condition, physical impairment, or illness requiring ongoing care
+• Have a significant health condition, physical impairment, or illness requiring ongoing care or special equipment.

 - Biographical sketch – Parents are asked to write in friendly email form a history of their son’s life from early childhood to the present, listing major events in his life which have impacted his behavior.